Nexedi/jio/docs/sphinx/source/metadata.rst

 Examples
 --------

-Posting a webpage for JIO
+Posting a webpage for jIO
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: javascript